By Catherine Woodiwiss

 - Encounter media stories, rather than seek them out

-- Get stories primarily from people they follow, or curated trends in their social media
+- Get stories primarily from people they follow or curated trends in their social media

-- Interact publicly with story content — sharing links, screenshots, quotes, and driving more shares of the story
+- Interact publicly with story content—sharing links, screenshots, quotes, and driving more shares of the story

-- Don’t pay for their stories.
+- Don’t pay for news stories

-Interestingly, podcasts and newsletters tell a different story.
+Podcasts (and newsletters) tell a different story.
 With podcasts, users:

 - Seek out new episodes